FREQUENTLY ASKED QUESTIONS

 The following criteria are specified for de-isolation of a person who tests positive for COVID-19:

-- Symptomatic patients with mild disease (not requiring hospitalisation for Covid-19) can be de-isolated 10 days after the onset of their symptoms, provided their fever has resolved and their other symptoms are improving.
+- Symptomatic patients with mild disease (not requiring hospitalisation, do not have shortness of breath, dyspnoea or abnormal chest imaging) can de-isolate 10-days after the onset of their symptoms, provided their fever has resolved and their other symptoms are improving.
+Individuals suffering from mild disease should take note of the following:

-- Hospitalised patients with moderate-severe disease (who require hospitalisation due to COVID-19) can be de-isolated 10 days after achievement of clinical stability (i.e. from when they are not requiring supplemental oxygen and are otherwise clinically stable).
+Hospitalised patients with moderate-severe disease (who require hospitalisation due to COVID-19) can de-isolate 10-days after achievement of clinical stability (i.e. from when they are not requiring supplemental oxygen and are otherwise clinically stable).

 It is common for patients to continue to have symptoms for longer than the above time periods.
 Full recovery may take several weeks for some patients, especially for symptoms such as fatigue, cough and anosmia (loss of sense of smell).
 Patients who are still symptomatic at the end of their isolation period can be de-isolated provided that their fever has resolved and their other symptoms have shown improvement.
 Patients admitted to hospital can continue their isolation period at home or at an isolation facility once clinical stability has been achieved.